Azure-Samples/function-app-arm-templates/function-app-windows-consumption/README.md

 ---
-description: This template provisions a function app on a Consumption plan, which is a dynamic hosting plan.
+description: This template provisions a function app on a Windows Consumption plan, which is a dynamic hosting plan.
 The app runs on demand and you're billed per execution, with no standing resource committment.
 page_type: sample
 products:
 - azure